vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 **76.** The extent of one’s courage or cowardice cannot be measured in ordinary times.
 All is revealed when something happens. \(Two stories regarding missions conveyed verbally.\)[^265]

 ___________

+[^265]: Probably referring to Jōchō’s two sojourns in Kyoto in 1686 and 1696.

 **77.** You won’t be able to serve effectively if your master doesn’t see you.
 How you are rated depends entirely on your faithful attitude.
 When Lord Mitsushige was angry, he would shower criticism on the object of his wrath, but I was never censured at all for as long as I was his attendant.
 The young prince \[Tsunashige\] often said to me, “You look like the type of fellow who will desert his master one day.”
 I assumed he was speaking from the heart, but he never once doubted my counsel after Lord Mitsushige died.